Andrejkf/solution_advanced_lane_finding/report_template.md

 ### 1. Camera Calibration
-To get the camera matrix and distortion coefficients in file *camera_calibration_final.py (also in notebook cell 6).*  class *CalibratorCamera* was defined.
+To get the camera matrix and distortion coefficients in file *camera_calibration_final.py (also in notebook cell 6)* the  class *CalibratorCamera* was defined.
 It has the following funtions:

 * 1.1 find_calibration_numbers(): Used to find chess board corners in grayscaled images and then to get camera matrix and distortion coefficients.